-Co-ordination, however, is a role which is already being played by the Assistant Director for Cultural Services, especially through his additional role as convenor of the Derby City Partnership's Cultural City Executive.
+This role is already being played by the Assistant Director for Cultural Services, especially through his additional role as convenor of the Derby City Partnership's Cultural City Executive.
 This places the Assistant Director at the very centre of a network encompassing the public, private and voluntary sectors.
 The Action Plan produced by the Executive has been published as part of DCP's 2020 Vision, and it is an impressive catalogue of collaboration and initiatives.

-We have adopted the entrepreneurial approach in a more targeted fashion, however, in developing our outdoor Events programme.
+The entrepreneurial approach in a more targeted fashion is already paying off, however, in developing our outdoor Events programme.
 The Arts & Events Team has engaged a consultant on an innovative no-win-no-fee basis to develop new sponsorship.